rubyonjets/jets-docs/_reference/jets-clean-log.md

 ## Description

-Cleans CloudWatch log groups assocated with app.
+Cleans CloudWatch log groups assocated with app

 Essentially removes the CloudWatch groups assocated with the app.
 Lambda requests re-create the log groups so this is pretty safe to do.